paperless-ngx/paperless-ngx/docs/setup.rst

 how you installed paperless.
 The important things to keep in mind are as follows.

 * Read the :ref:`changelog <paperless_changelog>` and take note of breaking changes.
-* It is recommended to use postgresql as the database now.
-If you want to continue using SQLite, which is the default of paperless, use ``docker-compose.sqlite.yml``.
-  See :ref:`setup-sqlite_to_psql` for details on how to move your data from sqlite to postgres.
+* You should decide if you want to stick with SQLite or want to migrate your database to PostgreSQL.
+See :ref:`setup-sqlite_to_psql` for details on how to move your data from SQLite to PostgreSQL.
+Both work fine with paperless.
+However, if you already have a database server running for other services, you might as well use it for paperless as well.
 * The task scheduler of paperless, which is used to execute periodic tasks such as email checking and maintenance, requires a `redis`_ message broker instance.
 The docker-compose route takes care of that.